ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 {% include iframe_holder.html url="//plotly.com/~ayush.kumar.shah/1.embed" width="900" height="800" scrolling="no" %}

-> Note: These plots are interactive plots, so you can zoom in or out, pinch, hover over the graph, download it, and so on.
+> Note: These plots are interactive, so you can zoom in or out, pinch, hover over the graph, download it, and so on.

-Now, I decide to calculalte the total deaths in the US across all states and plot it.
+Now, I decide to calculate the total deaths in the US across all states and plot it.

 ```python
 df4 = df3.resample('D').sum()